microsoft/onnxruntime-extensions/README.md

 # Introduction
 ONNXRuntime Extensions is a comprehensive package to extend the capability of the ONNX conversion and inference.
 1. The CustomOp C++ library for [ONNX Runtime](http://onnxruntime.ai) on ONNXRuntime CustomOp API.
-2. Integrate the pre/post processing steps into ONNX model which can be executed on all platforms that ONNXRuntime supported. check [ONNXCompose](onnxruntime_extensions/compose.py) for more details
+2. Integrate the pre/post processing steps into ONNX model which can be executed on all platforms that ONNXRuntime supported. check [pnp.export](onnxruntime_extensions/pnp/_unifier.py) for more details
 3. Support PyOp feature to implement the custom op with a Python function.
-4. Build all-in-one ONNX model from the pre/post processing code, go to [docs/pre_post_processing.md](https://github.com/microsoft/onnxruntime-extensions/blob/main/docs/pre_post_processing.md) for details.
-5. Support Python per operator debugging, checking ```hook_model_op``` in onnxruntime_extensions Python package.
+4. Support Python per operator debugging, checking ```hook_model_op``` in onnxruntime_extensions Python package.

 # Quick Start
 ### **Installation**